Effective construction of Hilbert modular forms of half-integral weight

 When $\val_v(\id N) = 1$ we expect that our construction covers discriminants with $\kro Dv = 0$ also in the case of even $v$.
 This would follow by extending Lemma \ref{lem:edspecial} to those places; see Remark \ref{rmk:even}.
 We have verified this experimentally in some cases.

 When $\val_v(\id N) > 1$ and $\kro Dv = 0$ our present framework cannot be used since by Proposition \ref{prop:kohnen} the fundamental discriminants on which our theta series are supported satisfy that $\kro Dv\neq0$.
-In order to cover these discriminants a different type of weight functions needs to be considered. \end{rmk}
+In order to cover these discriminants a different construction is needed. \end{rmk}

-Our construction of the half-integral weight modular form differs, \emph{a priori}, from that of Baruch and Mao.